vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-would do but then there's also players that names come about just because of certain situations where their teams not necessarily for agents and now now you have to go and try to acquire it so there was a process leading up to it that that all teams do you speak to all
+would do but then there's also players that names come about just because of certain situations where their teams not necessarily free agents and now now you have to go and try to acquire it so there was a process leading up to it that that all teams do you speak to all